Volunteer in Nepal

 If you are traveling in Nepal prior to your volunteer program, we can arrange for you to be picked up at a prearranged destination in Kathmandu on the day before your program orientation.

-Orientation is hosted by our Nepal team in Kathmandu and runs over the course of 3 days.
+Orientation is hosted by our Nepal team in Kathmandu and runs over the course of 2 days.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Nepal – Introduction to Nepal, Nepalese Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Nepal, Introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
+The orientation will also give you a chance to visit local temples, sample authentic Nepali food, meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.